 Lament to the Earl of Bottesford Beck

-Amazing Blondel (named after Henry VIII's favourite minstrel, apparently), started life as an Elizabethan music ensemble, operating in the same vague sphere as Gryphon and Magna Carta, although they did it first, with albums such as their self-titled debut and '71's Fantasia Lindum.
-England was their fourth release, with the band down to a duo, and the first to noticeably incorporate contemporary instrumentation, although much of the album still has that 16th century vibe about it.
+Amazing Blondel (named in honour of Henry VIII's favourite minstrel) started life as an Elizabethan music ensemble, operating in the same vague sphere as Gryphon and Magna Carta, although they did it first, with albums such as their self-titled debut and '71's Fantasia Lindum.
+England was their fourth release, with the band down to a duo and the first to noticeably incorporate contemporary instrumentation, although much of the album still has that 16th century vibe about it.
 To be honest, much of the material is a bit lightweight and forgettable, with the honourable exception of Cantus Firmus To Counterpoint, which conjures up the spirit of times past with aplomb.
 To be fair, this may just be a reflection of the era they were trying to recapture, but I find that side one, in particular, doesn't bear repeated listening.

 Most of the tracks are backed by the strings of the Hopkins/Blondel Ensemble, but Terence Alan Wincott, as the band's resident multi-instrumentalist, plays Mellotron (credited as 'Mellotron?!') on closing instrumental, Lament To The Earl Of Bottesford Beck, although all that's audible is a few strings pitchbends behind the harmonium and pipe organ.
 So, not a classic, but some of side two is quite listenable.